 2.1.
 Acquisition of DOM by Spanish-Speaking Children

 In a longitudinal study of four Spanish-speaking children, Rodríguez-Mondoñedo (2008) found that participants produced DOM with 98% accuracy by the age of three.
 However, one of the children was bilingual in Spanish and Catalan and exhibited the greatest omission of DOM.
-In a longitudinal corpus analysis, Ticio (2015) reported that seven English–Spanish bilingual children showed considerable rates of optionality through ages 3 to 6.
+In a longitudinal corpus analysis, Ticio (2015) reported that seven English–Spanish bilingual children showed considerable rates of optionality between ages 3 and 6.
 For bilinguals, DOM production rates were as low as 25% in the expected contexts, while four age-matched monolingual children produced the a marker at a rate of 70%; however, following Requena (2022), many instances of DOM omission in this dataset referred to contexts that have been shown to exhibit dialectal variation.

 Optional production of DOM has also been found in experimental research with school-aged bilingual children.
 Cuza et al. (2019) carried out an experimental study with 15 English–Spanish bilingual children between the ages of 6–7 and 11–12.
 These researchers found that HSs differed from age-matched monolingual peers and Spanish-dominant bilingual adults in their rates of DOM production; the latter group produced this structure categorically.
 While monolingual children’s DOM production increased with age, there was no similar effect in the HSs’ data.
 The researchers claimed that their findings point towards incomplete acquisition of DOM by bilingual children, which invites the question of how and why individual HSs differed from one another.